Meeshbhoombah/fancy-ls/docs/logbook.md

 4. `fls` looks aesthetic

 ## Implementation
+Given that I was looking to get this done quickly, my goal with the first pass of the project was to build a workable version that accomplished the tasks in mind.
+I plan to optimize my project later after I build it the first time.

 After creating a new directory, `fls`, and initalizing Git, I added Vim extensions to my `.gitignore`.
 Afterwards I created a new file inside `fls` named `fls.py`.